stevendongatmsft/confidential-sidecar-containers/examples/skr/README.md

 **Deployment**:

-Deploy and verify the key has been successful released, shell into the `skr-sidecar-container` container and see the log.txt and you should see the following log message:
+Go to Azure portal and click on `deploy a custom template`, then click `Build your own template in the editor`.
+By this time, the `ccePolicy` field should have been generated and filled in the previous `az confcom acipolicygen` command.
+Copy and paste the ARM template into the field start a deployment.
+Once deployment is done, verify the key has been successful released, shell into the `skr-sidecar-container` container and see the log.txt and you should see the following log message:

 ```
 level=debug msg=Releasing key blob: {doc-sample-key-release}